flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.url()` - requires the field's value to be a valid URL.
 - `FormBuilderValidators.portNumber()` - requires the field's to be a valid port number.
 - `FormBuilderValidators.macAddress()` - requires the field's to be a valid MAC address.
+- `FormBuilderValidators.latitude()` - requires the field's to be a valid latitude.
+- `FormBuilderValidators.longitude()` - requires the field's to be a valid longitude.

 ### Numeric validators